lalicia/50_projects_in_50_days/README.md

 I've learnt about [Font-Awesome](https://fontawesome.com/v5/docs/web/use-with/react) which is I'm grateful for after struggling with icons in the past, so this should be helpful in the future.
 The documentation on their site, however, is problematic as the React code snippets simply don't work - after quite a bit of faffing I managed to stumble onto the right way, but yeah...
 If you've had a painful experience with trying to implement this library take a look at some of these projects and you should see how easy it actually is once you know.

+### Anytime you're using setInterval in React...

+...you're probably going to have a bad time until you learn about cleanup functions.
+There's a link in the section below, but basically you want to clear the setInterval...
+Definitely look it up if you're having a hard time with it, because it will make any project where you're dealing with timers/intervals a nightmare until you understand the fix (or at least copy and paste it in).

 ### Github Profiles

 This is the first time I used Axios and I can see why people like it.
 It's not that different to fetch with async/await, but yeah.